yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 From the pure technical "point of vue", Haskell seems to be the perfect web development tool.

-Weaknesses of Haskell certainly won't be technical but social:
+Weaknesses of Haskell certainly won't be technical but human:

 - Hard to grasp Haskell
 - Hard to find a Haskell programmer